What to Do When Your Car Insurance Company Leaves Your State

 Step Action Timeline

-1 Read your non-renewal notice carefully, note exact expiration date Day 1
+1 Read your non-renewal notice carefully; note the exact expiration date Day 1

 2 Contact your current insurer — ask if they offer any bridge options Days 1–3